awsdocs/amazon-cloudwatch-user-guide/doc_source/install-CloudWatch-Agent-on-premise.md

 region = us-west-1
 ```

 For *my\_access\_key* and *my\_secret\_key*, use the keys from the IAM user that doesn't have the permissions to write to Systems Manager Parameter Store\.
-For more information about the IAM users needed for CloudWatch agent, see [Create IAM Users to Use with the CloudWatch Agent on On\-Premises Servers](create-iam-roles-for-cloudwatch-agent.md#create-iam-roles-for-cloudwatch-agent-users)\.
+For more information about the IAM users needed for CloudWatch agent, see [Create IAM users to use with the CloudWatch agent on on\-premises servers](create-iam-roles-for-cloudwatch-agent.md#create-iam-roles-for-cloudwatch-agent-users)\.

 If you name this profile `AmazonCloudWatchAgent`, you don't need to do anything more\.
 Optionally, you can give it a different name and specify that name as the value for `shared_credential_profile` in the` common-config.toml` file, which is explained in the following section\.